Last Updated on

 Also Read: Top 10 Unsolved Mysteries in the Philippines

-Similar event involving rose petals imprinted with religious figure was reported on June 12, 1991 when Carmelo Cortez allegedly witnessed a vision of a lady dressed in white, with the Holy Eucharist on her bosom, holding a rosary and Carmel Scapular on each hand.
+A similar event involving rose petals imprinted with the religious figure was reported on June 12, 1991, when Carmelo Cortez allegedly witnessed a vision of a lady dressed in white, with the Holy Eucharist on her bosom, holding a rosary and Carmel Scapular on each hand.
 A shrine was built in Brgy.
 San Vicente, Sta.
 Maria, Bulacan where Cortez conducts his healing missions, held every first Saturday of the month.
 During these sessions, he touches rose petals causing images to appear, many faithful believed to be of divine origin.

 7. Our Lady’s Alleged Apparition (Cabra, Mindoro)

 Between 1966 and 1972, on a rocky hillock called Burol, located in Cabra Island of Lubang, Mindoro, the Blessed Virgin reputedly appeared before eight girls and introduced herself as the “Immaculate Conception”.

 The first apparition was witnessed by 10-year-old Belinda Villas, daughter of a farmer-fisherman, on December 6, 1966.
 Returning there the next day to investigate, Belinda and her 7 friends—Mercilita Cajayon, Dalisay Tameta, Edna Villas, Matilda Somintac, Mindadelia Tulaylay, Erlinda Villas and Gloria Tulaylay—all witnessed the Lady appear and stand before them in mid-air.
 News of the apparition spread after the girls told their teachers and parents of this extraordinary encounter with the “mother of Jesus”.
 In the succeeding visitations, the Lady left them with several messages to pray the rosary and to do penance.
 The most awaited was a promised miracle to happen on March 25, 1968.